Back to School

 School being back in session typically means busier roads, intersections and parking lots at certain times of the day during the week.
 Here are safety tips from the National Safety Council (NSC) for parents of school-age children and for drivers:

-• Always stop for a school patrol officer or crossing guard holding up a stop sign.
+- Always stop for a school patrol officer or crossing guard holding up a flag or sign.

 For more information about Property & Casualty Insurance, visit NW Insurance Council at www.nwinsurance.org